Chosen-ciphertext attack

-A chosen-ciphertext attack (CCA) is an attack model for cryptanalysis where the cryptanalyst can gather information by obtaining the decryptions of chosen ciphertexts.
-From these pieces of information the adversary can attempt to recover the secret key used for decryption.
+A chosen-ciphertext attack (CCA) is an attack model for cryptanalysis in which the cryptanalyst can gather information by obtaining the decryptions of chosen ciphertexts.
+From those pieces of information, the adversary can attempt to recover the secret key used for decryption.

-For formal definitions of security against chosen-ciphertext attacks, see for example: Michael Luby and Mihir Bellare et al.
+For formal definitions of security against chosen-ciphertext attacks, see, for example, Michael Luby and Mihir Bellare et al.

 Introduction

-A number of otherwise secure schemes can be defeated under chosen-ciphertext attack.
-For example, the El Gamal cryptosystem is semantically secure under chosen-plaintext attack, but this semantic security can be trivially defeated under a chosen-ciphertext attack.
-Early versions of RSA padding used in the SSL protocol were vulnerable to a sophisticated adaptive chosen-ciphertext attack which revealed SSL session keys.
+A number of otherwise-secure schemes can be defeated under chosen-ciphertext attack For example, the El Gamal cryptosystem is semantically secure under chosen-plaintext attack, but the semantic security can be trivially defeated under a chosen-ciphertext attack.
+Early versions of RSA padding that were used in the SSL protocol were vulnerable to a sophisticated adaptive chosen-ciphertext attack, which revealed SSL session keys.
 Chosen-ciphertext attacks have implications for some self-synchronizing stream ciphers as well.
-Designers of tamper-resistant cryptographic smart cards must be particularly cognizant of these attacks, as these devices may be completely under the control of an adversary, who can issue a large number of chosen-ciphertexts in an attempt to recover the hidden secret key.
+Designers of tamper-resistant cryptographic smart cards must be particularly cognizant of such attacks, as those devices may be completely under the control of an adversary, whuch can issue a large number of chosen-ciphertexts in an attempt to recover the hidden secret key.

 It was not clear at all whether public key cryptosystems could withstand the chosen ciphertext attack until the initial breakthrough work of Moni Naor and Moti Yung in 1990, which suggested a mode of dual encryption with integrity proof (now known as the "Naor-Yung" encryption paradigm).
-This work made understanding of the notion of security against chosen ciphertext attack much clearer than before and open the research direction of constructing systems with various protections against variants of the attack.
+The work allowed understanding the notion of security against chosen ciphertext attack to become clearer and facilitated research in the direction of constructing systems with various protections against variants of the attack.

 When a cryptosystem is vulnerable to chosen-ciphertext attack, implementers must be careful to avoid situations in which an adversary might be able to decrypt chosen-ciphertexts (i.e., avoid providing a decryption oracle).
-This can be more difficult than it appears, as even partially chosen ciphertexts can permit subtle attacks.
-Additionally, other issues exist and some cryptosystems (such as RSA) use the same mechanism to sign messages and to decrypt them.
-This permits attacks when hashing is not used on the message to be signed.
-A better approach is to use a cryptosystem which is provably secure under chosen-ciphertext attack, including (among others) RSA-OAEP secure under the random oracle heuristics, Cramer-Shoup which was the first public key practical system to be secure.
-For symmetric encryption schemes it is known that authenticated encryption which is a primitive based on symmetric encryption gives security against chosen ciphertext attacks, as was first shown by Jonathan Katz and Moti Yung.
+That can be more difficult than it appears, as even partially-chosen ciphertexts can permit subtle attacks.
+Additionally, other issues exist, and some cryptosystems (such as RSA) use the same mechanism to sign messages and to decrypt them.
+That permits attacks when hashing is not used on the message to be signed.

+A better approach is to use a cryptosystem that is provably secure under chosen-ciphertext attack, including (among others) RSA-OAEP secure under the random oracle heuristics, Cramer-Shoup which was the first public key practical system to be secure.
+For symmetric encryption schemes, it is known that authenticated encryption, which is a primitive based on symmetric encryption, gives security against chosen ciphertext attacks, as was first shown by Jonathan Katz and Moti Yung.